How Much Do Hurricane Windows Cost? (2023 Guide)

-The average cost of hurricane-impact windows for an entire home is $1,908 to $10,707, with a national average of $5,332.
+Hurricane-impact window costs typically range from $1,908 to $10,707, but most homeowners will pay around $5,332 on average.
 If you live on the coast, it’s important to protect your home from hurricanes.
 Replacing your existing windows with hurricane-proof windows, also called hurricane-impact windows, is a great starting point.
 Here’s what you need to know before making the investment.

 What Are Hurricane Windows?